 www.worldweatherattribution.org (‘This site’) is operated by the World Weather Attribution project on behalf of the Imperial College London.
 We are committed to protecting the privacy and security of your personal information (‘personal data’).

 Who is using your personal data?

-The University of Oxford is the ‘data controller’ for the information that you provide to us when visiting this website.
+Imperial College London is the ‘data controller’ for the information that you provide to us when visiting this website.
 This means that we decide how to use it and are responsible for looking after it in accordance with the GDPR.

 Access to your personal data within the University will be provided to those staff who need to view it as part of their work in connection with the operation of this website.